tamarin-prover/tamarin-prover/manual/src/005_protocol-specification-rules.md

 fact, and for the corresponding long-term private key we use the `Ltk` fact.
 Since these
-facts will only be used by other rules to retrieve the keys, but never updated, we model them as persistent facts.
+facts will only be used by other rules to retrieve the keys, but never updated, we model them as read-only facts.
 We use the abstract function `pk(x)` to denote the public key corresponding to the private key `x`, leading to the following rule.
 Note that we also directly give all public keys to the attacker, modeled by the `Out` on the right-hand side.